What is the Difference Between Painter’s Tape & Masking Tape?

-Although similar in look and feel, painter’s tape and masking tape are both actually quite different.
+Although similar in look and feel, painter’s tape and masking tape are both actually quite different according to the painters from Oconee Painting.
 However, due to their likeness, they’re often confused, which can sometimes lead to big problems when it comes to painting and other remodeling projects.
 That’s why the team from Metro Sealant is here to help!

 Below, you’ll find some of the key differences between the two types of tape, as well as their uses and benefits.